The Right to Erasure

 - you have processed the personal data unlawfully (ie in breach of the lawfulness requirement of the 1st principle);

 - you have to do it to comply with a legal obligation; or

 - you have processed the personal data to offer information society services to a child.

 What to do if you receive a request for data erasure?

-As a processor we will not delete our customer’s member data without the consent of our customer (controller).
-Customers must submit a request to email@example.com with their members' name and email so we can look up the user in our system and delete all personal data.
+As a processor, we will not delete our customer’s client data without the consent of our customer (controller).
+Customers must submit a request to firstname.lastname@example.org with their client's name and email so we can look up the user in our system and delete all personal data.